qiuweimin1332499/progressiveGAN-pytorch/README.md

 # progressiveGAN-pytorch
-largely forked from nashory but correct some mistakes in deconv function(generator) and trainer(update generator) by default wn is not used ,open it when you run the program I use loss of wasserstein divergence and just as wasserstein divergence,lr is changed
+largely forked from nashory but correct some mistakes in trainer(update generator) by default wn is not used ,open it when you run the program I use loss of wasserstein divergence and just as wasserstein divergence,lr is changed